elusivecodes/FrostCore/README.md

 - `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
 - `attribute` is a string indicating the attribute value to set.
-- `value` is the value you which to set the attribute to.
+- `value` is the value you want to set the attribute to.

 Alternatively, you can set multiple attributes by passing a single `attributes` argument with Key/Value pairs of the attributes to set.